jakobhartmann/tensor-eqs-mcts/README.md

   7. Follow the instructions in the [Juyper notebook](./experiments/analyze_results.ipynb).

 - If you had to restart the experiments, it is possible that the `.txt` result files contain duplicates.
 This can cause the JSON decoder in the analysis notebook to throw an error.
 You can use [this Juyper notebook](./experiments/deduplicate_results.ipynb) to deduplicate the data.

+# License

+This project is licensed under the [MIT License](LICENSE).
+However, it includes components that are licensed under the Apache License 2.0.

+- egg is licensed under the MIT License.
+See [egg/LICENSE](./egg/LICENSE) for details.
+- TENSAT is licensed under the MIT License.
+See [tensat/LICENSE](./tensat/LICENSE) for details.
+- rmcts is licensed under the MIT License.
+See [rmcts/LICENSE](./rmcts/LICENSE) for details.
+- TASO is licensed under the Apache License 2.0.
+See [TASO/LICENSE](./TASO/LICENSE) for details.

+Please consult the specific `LICENSE` file in each project directory for the full terms of that project's license.